Chapter 11: Where Next?

 Hey, congratulations!
 You've made it to the end of the Pony tutorial.
 So, what do you do next?
 Well, there's actually a bit more here.
 Check out the appendices as they have some useful information that doesn't fit else.
 After that, here are a few resources that you can look into.

-On of the hardest parts of learning a new language is figuring out how to do various different "every day" tasks.
+One of the hardest parts of learning a new language is figuring out how to do various different "everyday" tasks.
 We have a cookbook style book called "Pony Patterns" that enumerates a variety of problems you might encounter and idiomatic ways to solve those problems.
 The amount of content is still somewhat small but growing all the time.

 Standard Library Documentation